jreading/HelloWurld/source/_posts/2012-04-16-very-important-matters.markdown

 Less, Sass & Stylus: Why not?
 --

 More interweb dustups lately, this time with [LESS.js](https://github.com/cloudhead/less.js/issues/49#issuecomment-4628059).
 I've been hearing alot of people sticking with SASS for this very reason (and the bigger issue of less.js looking like abandonware).
-I've also been hearing about Stylus, but to me, it looks a bit like a [scrHipster motiviational exercise](https://github.com/twitter/bootstrap/issues/3057).
+I've also been hearing about Stylus, but to me, it looks a bit like a [scrHipster motivational exercise](https://github.com/twitter/bootstrap/issues/3057).

 HTML5 beyond the ‘section’ tag: AppCache, WebWorkers, LocalStorage, & DnD --